Tam Đảo National Park: Flora

 Out of over 2000 plant species, 904 species are considered useful to humans.
 They have been classified into eight groups:

-There are 42 species endemic to Tam Dao National Park and also 64 other species considered rare including Dendrobium daoensis, Camellia longicaudata, Camellia petelotii, Asarum petelotii, Mosla tamdaoensis, and Paris delavayi.
+There are 42 species endemic to Tam Dao National Park and also 64 other species considered rare including Dendrobium daoensis, Camellia polyodonta var. longicaudata, Camellia petelotii, Asarum petelotii, Mosla tamdaoensis, and Paris delavayi.

 Fauna

-The national park has diverse animal species, with 840 species in total (listed below).:
+The national park has diverse animal species, with estimates of vertebrates listed below: